UCDavisLibrary/ucdlib-intranet/readme.md

 -  `./deploy/cmds/init-local-dev.sh`
 -  `./deploy/cmds/build-local-dev.sh <version>`

+Review your env file downloaded to `deploy/compose/ucdlib-intranet-local-dev`

-Finally, go to `./deploy/compose/ucdlib-intranet-dev` and `docker compose up -d`
+Finally, go to `./deploy/compose/ucdlib-intranet-local-dev` and `docker compose up -d`

 There are two JS bundles; one for public views, and one for the block editor.
 To start either of these watch processes, go to the respective directory in `src/plugins/ucdlib-intranet/assets` and run `npm run watch`